yaricom/goNEAT/README.md

 suitable for testing NEAT’s ability to evolve structure.

 #### 1.1.
 The XOR Experiment with connected inputs in start genome
 In this experiment we will use start (seed) genome with inputs connected to the output.
-Thus it will check mostly the ability of NEAT to grow new hidden unit necessary for solving XOR problem.
+Thus, it will check mostly the ability of NEAT to grow new hidden unit necessary for solving XOR problem.

 To run this experiment execute following commands: